 During my time in Morocco I became friends with the team at Jarjeer Donkey and Mule refuge, an incredible charity who care for over 100 rescued, injured and retired working donkeys and mules.
 This year I had planned to team up with Jarjeer to provide more training in the Atlas Mountains, however Covid-19 has postponed this.
-I plan to return in September and October providing life gets back to relative normality!
+I plan to return as soon as I can.

 For more information about Jarjeer Mule and Donkey Refuge click HERE